Saint Peter's Fair: Plot summary

 On 30 July 1139 at the Abbey of Saint Peter and Saint Paul, Geoffrey Corviser, the town provost speaks up at Chapter.
 He appeals unsuccessfully to Abbot Radulfus for a share of the money raised by the fair to repair the damages from the siege the prior year.

-Cadfael meets Hugh Beringar and his wife, Aline.
-Cadfael is called to translate for Rhodri, a Welsh-speaking merchant.
-He points out a glover, Euan of Shotwick, who is an intelligencer working for Earl Ranulf.
-Thomas of Bristol, a wealthy and important wine merchant arrives on his boat; he is in good odour with Robert of Gloucester.
+Cadfael meets Hugh Beringar and his wife Aline.
+He is called upon to translate for Rhodri, a Welsh-speaking merchant.
+During the encounter, Cadfael identifies Euan of Shotwick as an informant for Earl Ranulf.
+Soon after, Thomas of Bristol, a prominent wine merchant with ties to Robert of Gloucester, arrives by boat.

 Young local men arrive to convince the visiting merchants to support the town's cause, without success.
 Pursuing the debate, Philip Corviser touches Thomas, who strikes him down with a staff.
 A riot breaks out.
 Philip partly recovers after the blow.
 He sees Thomas's niece, Emma, and is smitten on the spot.
 Philip and his friends flee.
 Thomas and Emma are endangered by rolling barrels.
 Ivo Corbière saves Emma.

 Cadfael defends Philip to Hugh Beringar.
 Emma interrupts, searching for her missing uncle.
 Hugh, Cadfael and Ivo Corbière search for him.
 Corbière stumbles across his drunken archer, Turstan Fowler, and leaves the search to carry him to the abbey for a night in the punishment cells.
 The search ends when a barge arrives with the naked body of Thomas of Bristol, murdered with a dagger and dumped in the river.